stanleyliu15/upnextbus/README.md

 ## description

-Get around the city with real-time predictions using upnextbus.
+Bus around the city with real-time predictions

 - view nearby buses by distance from your location
 - favorite the stops you need for quick-access